Analysis | Trump’s impeachment attorneys offer a laughable rationalization for his false fraud claims

 “Insufficient evidence exists upon which a reasonable jurist could conclude that the 45th President’s statements were accurate or not,” the attorneys write.

 Imagine for a moment that the statements being referred to in that sentence were claims that Martians had built an enormous, invisible city that hovers one mile above Pikes Peak and that realigns itself as needed so that planes or birds don’t hit it.
-You cannot provide sufficient evidence to debunk this assertion because it, like the city itself, can simply be warped around any counterpoint you raise.
+You cannot provide sufficient evidence to debunk this assertion, because it, like the city itself, can simply be warped around any counterpoint you raise.
 This is why the burden of proof for rhetorical claims falls on the person making the claim.
 It is not up to the world to prove Trump’s fraud claims false; it is up to him to prove them true.
 Which, after several months, he’s been completely unable to do.

 Again, though, even this assertion is ridiculous.
 There is enormous evidence allowing someone to conclude that Trump’s statements about fraud are false.
 For example, there have been several audits and recounts validating the results of the vote.
 There have been examinations of fraud claims, which have led to their being dismissed.
-There have been investigations into suspect votes.
+There have been investigations of suspect votes.

-If the police scour a bank and find no money missing, no windows broken, nothing unusual on the surveillance cameras and no assertions from employees that they saw anything illegal happen, the police have both good cause to assume that the bank was not robbed and evidence bolstering that assumption.
+If the police scour a bank and find no money missing, no windows broken, nothing unusual on the surveillance cameras and no assertions from employees that they saw anything illegal happen, the police have good cause to assume that the bank was not robbed and evidence bolstering that assumption.

 There is a real debate to be had over the extent to which Trump deserves immediate blame for the violence at the Capitol.
 There is no serious debate, though, over the fact that Trump consistently misled his base about the results of the election and never offered any credible evidence to support his claims that it was stolen.
 There is no debate that his insistence that he won the election led to a huge crowd of people showing up in D.C. on Jan.
 6.